iinasofia/transcriptomics-R/R.md

 # Both are then quantities that are on the same scale as original counts,
     # except no longer correlated with feature length across samples.

-#gene level summary and salmon index building .. quantification file built using salmon as above, this generates an offset matrix for downstream gene-level differential analysis of count matrices
+#gene level summary and salmon index building .. quantification file built using salmon as above, this generates an offset matrix for downstream gene-level differential analysis of count matrices ---- a matrix is a collection of elements of the same data type (numeric, character, or logical) arranged into a fixed number of rows and columns
+# lengthScaledTPM first multiplies TPM by feature length and then scales up to library size
+# tximport is able to import counts produced by different software, and different workflows are described for each in the tximport vignette.
 txi <- tximport(salmon.files, type="salmon", tx2gene=tx2gene, ignoreTxVersion = TRUE, countsFromAbundance="lengthScaledTPM")
 names(txi)
 head(txi$counts, 3)
+#write.csv = save summaries of partitioned breeding values to CSV files on disk for further analyses of processing with other software or just for saving (backing up) results
 write.csv(txi, file = "4-Output/geneSMART_tximport_matrix.csv")

 # prepare data